-The editors will be guided by CORE’s Guidelines for Retracting Articles when considering retracting, issuing an expressions of concern about, and issuing corrections pertaining to articles that have been published in Journal.
+The editors will be guided by CORE’s Guidelines for Retracting Articles when considering retracting, issuing an expression of concern about, and issuing corrections pertaining to articles that have been published in Journal.

 Duties of Authors

 Authors should present precise description of the work performed as well as an objective discussion of its significance.
-Principal data should be accurately indicated in the paper, which should containadequate detail and references to allow others to replicate the work.
-Fraudulent or knowingly inaccurate statements engenderunethical behavior and may result to the article’s non-publication.
+Principal data should be accurately indicated in the paper, which should contain adequate detail and references to allow others to replicate the work.
+Fraudulent or knowingly inaccurate statements may result to the article’s non-publication.

 Data Access and Retention